jon-ayala/AMAZON-HOLIDAY-HACKATHON/README.md

 Our team project and third-place winner for Galvanize's 2020 holiday Hackathon.

-Applying NLP techniques to Amazon office product reviews to gather insights on customer tone and the emotion behind the reviews, to better GoRemote!'s product offerings.
+Applying NLP techniques to Amazon office product reviews to gather insights on customer tone and the emotion behind the reviews, to improve GoRemote!'s product offerings.

 Technologies Used: Python(pandas, matplotlib, seaborn, nltk, json, sklearn, textblob, datetime, wordcloud)